 "DIY Kitchen Essentials - What favorite kitchen staples do you now make from scratch – but in the past you purchased?
 Show us your best DIY recipe for keeping cupboards, fridge or freezer stocked with healthy basics.
 Think homemade frozen waffles, salad dressing, broth or other kitchen essentials."

 But I had already posted all these.
 And, I have an entire chapter of 20 healthy, clean eating staple recipes in my CLEAN EATING Cookbook.

 So I decided to feature something that I do make from scratch and isn't necessarily a kitchen staple...but it could be!

 If you ~love~ homemade ice cream and think ice cream should be a kitchen staple like me, then we are going to officially call homemade ice cream a kitchen staple!

-Store bought ice cream can contain many, many unhealthy ingredients and if it’s not organic, can contain GMO’s.
+Store-bought ice cream can contain many, many unhealthy ingredients and if it's not organic, it can contain GMO's.

 Even the organic brands have a somewhat long list of ingredients and it's not vegan.